zhangzhongnan928/saas-starter-Template/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser to see the app in action.

-Optionally, you can listen for Stripe webhooks locally through their CLI to handle subscription change events:
+You can listen for Stripe webhooks locally through their CLI to handle subscription change events:

 ```bash
 stripe listen --forward-to localhost:3000/api/stripe/webhook